feder-lang/feder-ref/src/expr.md

 started with '//' will be interpreted as an end-of-line/*newline* and a comment started with '/\*' as *space*.

+## Library name

+The optional first expression of an *program* is *progname*.
+This specifies where all top-level public semantics in the file should be added to. if *progname* is not used, the *program*'s semantics won't be visible to other files.

 ## Syntax specification

 The starting symbol is *program*.
 The *terminals* where defined in